redsquirrel/em-bitcoin/README.md

 ## TODO

-* Put lisence in gemspec
-* Rework the integration points to both EM and the Bitcoin parser
+* Rework the integration points to both EM and the Bitcoin protocol parser
+* Warn about some of the DNS seeds being flaky
+* Put license in gemspec
 * Write some tests
 * Write some examples